 In 1950, Diebel capitalized on his first entrepreneurial opportunity, buying into Afflick & Co., a tobacco shop located at 11th and Walnut in downtown Kansas City.
 The company was re-named Afflick & Diebel.
 There, Diebel became an avid pipe smoker and developed an interest in the arcane craft of pipemaking.
 He sought a noted local pipemaker, Fred Metz, to teach him the craft.
 Initially, the elderly German native refused.
 But eventually, Diebel’s persistence paid off and Mr. Metz consented, saying, “Young man, I will teach you to make pipes on these conditions.
 You buy the proper equipment and you promise to do it my way, the right way.”

 In 1954, Diebel determined it was time to strike out on his own.
 He saw the Country Club Plaza as a shopping and business district on the rise.
 So with a bankroll of $1,000, he purchased two display cases for $100 each, tools, tobacco product, and signed a lease.
-Fred Diebel, Pipemaker, Tobacconist was born at 4625 Wornall, across from Putchs’s Cafeteria (now Houston’s) and next to Renner’s Shoe Repair.
+Fred Diebel, Pipemaker, Tobacconist was born at 4625 Wornall, across from Putchs’s Cafeteria (then Houston’s) and next to Renner’s Shoe Repair.
 The enterprise was successful from the beginning, though not in the way Diebel expected.
 He underestimated the strong demand for pipe repair and found little time for the pipe making work necessary to supply his retail pipe business.
 In order to manage the growth demand for new pipes, he began importing pipes from England.

 For more than a decade, Diebel specialized exclusively in pipes, pipe repair, and pipe tobacco.
 Customers requesting cigars or cigarettes were politely but firmly referred elsewhere.
 Mr. Diebel’s philosophy may have been guided more by personal disdain for any smoking related product that did not involve a pipe than by visionary marketing theory.
 Nonetheless, he became one of the early niche retailing pioneers.